Events

 A collaboration between the City of Munich, Department of Culture, AIR Munich and Munich University of Applied Sciences, Faculty of Design.

-Students from the Faculty of Designwith Frédérique Desvaux (curator)
+Students from the Faculty of Design with Frédérique Desvaux, Interior Architect and Lecturer

 Participants: